Dylan-Gage/Brawlstars-Coin-Calculator/README.md

 # Brawlstars-Coin-Calculator
-Designed and developed a custom GUI-based calculator for in-game currency conversions, allowing users to input levels and instantly see total coin requirements.
+A custom GUI-based calculator for in-game currency conversions, allowing users to input levels and instantly see total coin requirements.

 -Implemented a clean, modern interface with icons, toggle switches, and a two-column layout using Python and customTkinter, inspired by mobile-friendly design.